Cxz324/cupidcr4wl/.github/CONTRIBUTING.md

 ```

 You can see examples of html parsed code snippets used for the purposes of ```check_text``` and ```not_found_text``` in the [websites.json](https://github.com/OSINTI4L/cupidcr4wl/blob/main/websites.json) file.

+It is important that the ```check_text``` and ```not_found_text``` are accurate as to ensure good results by cupidcr4wl.
+My typical workflow to ensure this is:
+1. Open the page source code of a known good account.
+2. Open the page source code of an invalid account page in a second tab.
+3. Find unique html code snippets and use ctrl + f to ensure they are unique to each respective page (by searching the snippets against the opposite pages' source code).

 ### Category
 Finally, add the category type so that cupidcr4wl will display results to their respective categories.